akoksal/akoksal.github.io/_pages/about.md

 **Multilinguality and Bias**.
 Contributing to multilingual NLP and bias recognition.
 <div style="background-color: rgba(244, 189, 69, 0.1); padding: 0px 2px; margin-top: -5px; border-radius: 5px;">
   <ul>
-    <li>I have designed one of the first <a href="https://aclanthology.org/2020.findings-emnlp.32/">multilingual relation extraction datasets</a> covering six languages.</li>
+    <li>Designed one of the first <a href="https://aclanthology.org/2020.findings-emnlp.32/">multilingual relation extraction datasets</a> covering six languages.</li>
-    <li>I <a href="https://aclanthology.org/2023.findings-emnlp.848/">demonstrated</a> significant differences in intrinsic bias toward nationalities among various monolingual models (e.g., Arabic, Turkish, German BERTs).</li>
+    <li><a href="https://aclanthology.org/2023.findings-emnlp.848/">Demonstrated</a> significant differences in intrinsic bias toward nationalities among various monolingual models (e.g., Arabic, Turkish, German BERTs).</li>
-    <li>We analyzed gender-occupation bias in LLMs, linking it to pretraining data, and examining the effects of instruction tuning, PPO/DPO on bias mitigation.</li>
+    <li>Analyzed gender-occupation bias in LLMs, linking it to pretraining data, and examining the effects of instruction tuning, PPO/DPO on bias mitigation.</li>
     <li>Turkish-specific contributions: As a Turkish researcher, I've contributed to various Turkish NLP resources:
   <a href="https://arxiv.org/abs/2407.12402">TurkishMMLU</a> and resources for <a href="https://ieeexplore.ieee.org/abstract/document/9477814/">sentiment analysis</a> and <a href="https://link.springer.com/article/10.1007/s10579-021-09558-0">dependency parsing</a>, various Github repositories
   [<a href="https://github.com/akoksal/Turkish-Word2Vec">1</a>,